farisachugthai/ipython/docs/source/reference.rst

 while any configurable variable in IPython can be set at the command-line by using the long form.
 This long form is the same syntax used in the configuration files, if you want to set these options permanently.

+.. tip:: Run the output through a pager such as ``ipython --help-all | less``
+         for more convenient reading.

+.. admonition:: To use the %page magic, ensure that the $PAGER env var is set.

+   This variable is set by default on Unix-like systems where rendering text in a terminal is more common; however, it typically is not set on Windows.

 IPython as your default Python environment